Math

 - EOC: NO

-- Prerequisite: Algebra 2 with a recommended grade of B or better and must meet ETSU eligibility requirements (GPA 3.0 or better and at least an ACT subscore of 19 for Math and Reading subsections)
+- Prerequisite: Algebra 2 with a recommended grade of B or better or teacher recommendation

 - One Semester